-The square paintings of Jakuchu remind us of computer generated pixel art.
-It has been proposed that Jakuchu’s squares pictures were inspired by, and the result of, industrial production constraints in the designs of Nishijin, (traditional high-quality silk fabric that is woven in Nishijin, Kyoto).
-Pixel art was also born from functional limitations, now those functional limitations no longer exists but pixel art is still a very popular form of expression.
-This is perhaps why we feel an intuitive digital sense to Ito Jakuchu's squares work.
-The colors of Jakuchu’s work are the result of the optical phenomena of visual mixing of color combinations within the squares.
-It appears as if Ito Jakuchu understood optical mixing of colors at a time before the art movements of Impressionism and Pointillism.
+Jakuchū’s square paintings remind us of computer-generated pixel art.
+It has been proposed that Jakuchu’s squares pictures were inspired by industrial production constraints in the designs of Nishijin (traditional high-quality silk fabric that is woven in Nishijin, Kyoto).
+Pixel art was also born from functional limitations.
+Those functional limitations no longer exist but pixel art is still a very popular form of expression.
+This is perhaps why we feel an intuitive digital sense to Jakuchū's square works.
+The colors of Jakuchū’s work are the result of the optical phenomena of visual mixing of color combinations within the squares.
+It appears as if Jakuchū understood optical mixing of colors at a time before Impressionism and Pointillism.

-The squares of the screen are fixed whilst the space continues to move, and thus the color inside the squares is on a different time axis to the space.
-Seen as a whole from a distance, brilliantly shining color visual mixing occurs, and the world of plants and animals of the space will move at a slow time axis.
-When viewed up close, the colors divided by the finely drawn patterns of each square, will change on a rapid time axis.
-The two time axes co-exist in this work to create a new visual effect that expresses an overwhelming amount of ultra-fine information.
+The squares of the screen are fixed while the space continues to move, and thus the color inside the squares is on a different time axis to the space.
+Seen as a whole from a distance, brilliantly shining visually mixed colors occur, and the world of plants and animals in the space will move at a slow time axis.
+When viewed up close, the colors divided by the finely drawn patterns of each square will change on a rapid time axis.
+The two time axes co-exist in this work to create a new visual effect that expresses an overwhelming amount of information.

-In addition, parts of the image squares are represented as pixels, and filled in with the most frequent color in the squares.
+In addition, parts of the image squares are represented as pixels and filled in with the most frequent color in the squares.
 As the animals move in space they leave behind frozen pixels.
 This results in a new visual expression.
-Also, the 3-D animals that are moving in a 3-D space are expressed in the fixed squares as abstracted 3-D pixel cubes, creating an another additional and new visual expression.
+Also, the 3-D animals that are moving in the 3-D space are expressed in the fixed squares as abstracted 3-D pixel cubes, creating a new visual expression.

 Flowers and People, Cannot be Controlled but Live Together – A Whole Year per Hour